The Causal Information Bottleneck and Optimal Causal Variable Abstractions: Introduction

-The construction of abstractions, in the form of representations, has been a prominent area of research in \emph{non-causal} machine learning for many years, with both theoretical and applied contributions.
-A ``good'' representation should facilitate the learning task \citep{goodfellow2016deep}, achieving multiple benefits: it should conserve space, simplify computations, and accelerate processing, while also uncovering the essential aspects of $X$, which may help with interpretability.
-It may also make the learning task easier because highly flexible machine learning algorithms often struggle with overfitting, which is exacerbated by the presence of unimportant information \citep{bishop2006pattern}.
+The construction of abstractions, often in the form of representations, has been a prominent area of research in \emph{non-causal} machine learning for many years, with both theoretical and applied contributions.
+A ``good'' representation/abstraction, should keep only the relevant information of the abstracted variable $X$ \citep{bishop2006pattern,goodfellow2016deep}.
 It is essential to recognize that the determination of which information is spurious critically depends on the specific task at hand.
-Building a representation is therefore a balancing act between keeping enough information for the task and avoiding including unnecessary details.
+Building an abstraction is therefore a balancing act between keeping enough information for the task and avoiding including unnecessary details.
 This is the insight which \citet{tishby2000information} build on.
-The authors formalize the learning of the optimal representation $T$ for an input variable $X$ and a chosen target variable $Y$ as a minimization problem.
+The authors formalize the learning of the optimal abstraction $T$ for an input variable $X$ and a chosen target variable $Y$ as a minimization problem.
 This problem involves finding a balance between compressing $X$ as much as possible and maintaining as much information about $Y$ as possible.
 The functional proposed by \citet{tishby2000information} to be minimized is called the \emph{Information Bottleneck (IB) Lagrangian}, and it has inspired a significant body of work in representation learning (see for example \citet{alemi2016deep,kolchinsky2018caveats,artemy2019nonlinear,tishby2015bottleneck,achille2018information}).

-The IB method is not aware of causality.
-The learned representations cannot be used to reason causally about the system.
-In particular, when $X$ and $Y$ are heavily confounded, the IB method will create a representation $T$ that preserves the information $X$ has about $Y$, but a significant portion of this information is spurious from a causal perspective.
+The IB method, however, does not account for causality.
+The learned abstractions cannot be used to reason causally about the system.
+In particular, when $X$ and $Y$ are heavily confounded, the IB method will create an abstraction $T$ that preserves the information $X$ has about $Y$, but a significant portion of this information is spurious from a causal perspective.
 This not only leads to sub-optimal compression but can also result in misleading conclusions, where the values of $T$ are mistakenly interpreted as corresponding to meaningful interventions.
-The importance of constructing appropriate causality-aware representations and abstractions has been recognized previously \citep{scholkopf2021towards,beckers2019abstracting,rubenstein2017causal,chalupka2017overview,holtgen2021encoding,aruna2023semi}, but the successful construction of such representations remains an open challenge (see \Cref{sec:related-work}).